zed-industries/zed/assets/prompts/operations.md

 - Never nest an operation with another operation or include CDATA or other content.
 All operations are leaf nodes.
 - Include a description attribute for each operation with a brief, one-line description of the change to perform.
 - Descriptions are required for all operations except delete.
+- When generating multiple operations, ensure the descriptions are specific to each individual operation.
 - Avoid referring to the location in the description.
 Focus on the change to be made, not the location where it's made.
 That's implicit with the symbol you provide.
 - Don't generate multiple operations at the same location.
 Instead, combine them together in a single operation with a succinct combined description.